BackpackGearTest

 SUMMARY.
 At this point in my testing I regard the Frontier Pro as a niche product.
 I "Dumped the Pump" some years ago for chlorine dioxide, and that remains my preferred water treatment.
 But the Frontier Pro will accompany me on many day hikes and, as noted, as a safety net on longer trips.

-My Field Report ends here.
-Check back in two months' time for my Long Term Report.
-Thanks to McNett and BackpackGearTest.org for the opportunity to test the Frontier Pro.
+My Test Report ends here.
+My thanks to McNett Corporation and BackpackGearTest.org for the opportunity to test this cleverly-designed ultralight water filter.

 Read more reviews of McNett Corporation gear